schreiberx/sweetsite/tutorials/basic_postprocessing.md

  3. Based on file output

+There's one **very important rule**: Whatever you do,

+ * Never try to process any data output file on your own.
+ * Never try to process the job directories and extract names from them.
+ * Never try to parse any text output files from std::cout on your own.

-There's one golden rule: **Never write your own output format and parse it on your own**.
+To summarize:  **Never write your own output format and parse it on your own**.

+Whenever you do this, this will brake with things very likely later on.
+Please always use the MULE tools for caring about data processing.

 If you ever think that there's something which can't be coped with in SWEET, please talk to the developers.